API Status Get API Key

 Modelling Errors

-Every mutation returns a payload union, allowing it to return both its success state and any user-facing errors.
+Every mutation returns a payload union that includes both the success state and any user-facing errors.
 The payload follows the naming convention {MutationName}Payload.

 You can query for the specific error types you need to handle.
 New error types may be added to a payload over time.